ktalib/Qrcode_sacnner_php/README.md

 # Qrcode_sacnner_php
-php/Mysql  qr code scanner , that will allow you to scan any qr can and automatically insert the result in to the database using, Ajex
+php/Mysql  qr code scanner , that will allow you to scan any qr can and automatically insert the result in to the database using, Ajex.
+Requirements:
+{
+    "require": {
+        "libern/qr-code-reader": "^1.0"
+    }
+}